Process automation that turns rules into reliable execution

 How we structure it

-We describe rules, transitions and ownership inside the workflow and dashboards.
+We describe rules, transitions, ownership and status visibility inside the system.

 The process becomes resilient to staffing changes and easier to scale.